A Guide to Minimum Wages in China (As of November 20, 2024)

 Minimum wages in China continue to rise.

-As of February 19, 2024, Shanghai has the highest monthly minimum wage among 31 provinces (RMB 2,690/US$370 per month), and Beijing has the highest hourly minimum wage (RMB 26.4/US$3.7 per hour).
-21 regions – Anhui, Beijing, Chongqing, Fujian, Gansu, Guangdong (including Shenzhen), Hainan, Hebei, Henan, Hubei, Jiangsu, Jiangxi, Liaoning, Ningxia, Shaanxi, Shandong, Shanghai, Sichuan, Tianjin, and Zhejiang – have surpassed the RMB 2,000 (US$275) mark in their monthly minimum wage standards.
+As of November 20, 2024, Shanghai has the highest monthly minimum wage among 31 provinces (RMB 2,690/US$370 per month), and Beijing has the highest hourly minimum wage (RMB 26.4/US$3.7 per hour).
+27 regions – Anhui, Beijing, Chongqing, Fujian, Gansu, Guangdong (including Shenzhen), Hainan, Hebei, Heilongjiang, Henan, Hubei, Hunan, Jiangsu, Jiangxi, Inner Mongolia, Jilin, Liaoning, Ningxia, Shaanxi, Shandong, Shanghai, Sichuan, Tianjin, Tibet, Yunnan, and Zhejiang – have surpassed the RMB 2,000 (US$275) mark in their monthly minimum wage standards.

-At the lower end of the wage spectrum, Jilin and Xinjiang’s minimum wage level (RMB 1,540 per month) is slightly higher than that in Heilongjiang (RMB 1,450 per month).
+At the lower end of the wage spectrum, Xinjiang has the lowest minimum wage levels (RMB 1,540 per month).

-In 2023, 14 provinces including Anhui, Beijing, Guangxi, Guizhou, Gansu, Hainan, Hebei, Qinghai, Shaanxi, Shandong, Shanghai, Shanxi, Tianjin, and Yunnan have raised their minimum wage standards.
+In 2023, 15 provinces including Anhui, Beijing, Guangxi, Guizhou, Gansu, Hainan, Hebei, Qinghai, Shaanxi, Shandong, Shanghai, Shanxi, Tianjin, Tibet, and Yunnan raised their minimum wage standards.

 What is the minimum wage in China?